ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 (A) Torsion-Based Pipeline (Stage B)
 	1. Input:
 	•	RNA sequence of length N.
 	•	Adjacency/2D structure from Stage A (each residue i has a potential base-pair partner j).
 	2. Angle Prediction:
 	•	A GNN or MLP that sees adjacency and predicts \alpha, \beta, \gamma, \delta, \epsilon, \zeta, \chi for each residue i.
 Possibly sugar pucker angles if needed.
 	3. Output:
-	•	An angle vector per residue; adjacency-based features (like “which j is i paired with?”).
+	•	An angle vector per residue; adjacency-based features (like "which j is i paired with?").
 	•	(Optional) partial coordinates via forward kinematics if Stage C is invoked.

 (B) AlphaFold 3–Style Pairformer
 	1. MSA / Single Sequence:
 	•	Construct initial single representation from an MSA embedding or a single-sequence embedding if MSA is unavailable.
 	2. Pairformer Trunk: